 I began my research career thinking about music and playhouse performance, a topic that I continue to explore.
-My first monograph, Musical Response in the Early Modern Playhouse, 1603-1625, investigates non-specialist ideas about the experience of hearing music, and the influence of those ideas on playhouse music use.
+My first monograph, Musical Response in the Early Modern Playhouse, 1603-1625,investigates non-specialist ideas about the experience of hearing music, and the influence of those ideas on playhouse music use.
 The book argues for a widespread and thoroughgoing musical dramaturgy in Jacobean drama that depends upon these non-specialist ideas.
-Published by Cambridge University Press in 2017 (paperback 2018), it won the Shakespeare’s Globe Book Award, receiving praise for taking ‘a new approach in [its] analysis of how music was thought of, in both theoretical and popular terms, and how audiences, offstage and on, respond to it’, as well as for its ‘lucid, poised and graceful critical prose’.
+Published by Cambridge University Press in 2017 (paperback 2018), it won the Shakespeare’s Globe Book Award and the University English Book Prize, receiving praise for taking ‘a new approach in [its] analysis of how music was thought of, in both theoretical and popular terms, and how audiences, offstage and on, respond to it’, as well as for its ‘lucid, poised and graceful critical prose’.

 I’ve also written a number of shorter articles and chapters on music, including pieces for Shakespeare Survey (2014), for Bill Barclay and David Lindley’s Shakespeare, Music and Performance (Cambridge, 2017), and for Mervyn Cooke and Christopher R. Wilson’s forthcoming Oxford Handbook of Shakespeare Music (Oxford, c.
 2020).
 Topics range from inappropriate trumpets to the multi-sensory experience of music, via musician placement at indoor Jacobean playhouses.
 Musical Response takes a multi-sensory approach to musical performance, sensory studies being another long-standing interest that led to me co-editing The Senses in Early Modern England with Jackie Watson and Amy Kenny (Manchester, 2015) whilst I was working on the project.